emerdenny/.enix-nvim/README.md

-# Sum Rock's AstroNvim Implementation
+# Nix-ish AstroNvim Flake

 This is an implementation of the [AstroNvim](https://astronvim.com/) configuration/plugin distribution for Neovim using Nix flakes.
 The flake contains both a NixOS and NixDarwin module which allows for easy adaptation and installation.
-The flake is not intended to be highly configurable, it was instead designed to allow me to easily port my highly configured Neovim setup to other machines.

 ## Installation